DEV-YJY/Project-manager/README.md

 To practice some new techs

-TypeScript
+- TypeScript
-GraphQL + Apollo
+- GraphQL + Apollo
-NextJS
+- NextJS
-Prisma

-- table
+- Prisma
-  - user table & task table